pratha16/CCNA-Labs/Ethernet LAN Switching/Ethernet LAN Switching.md

         Also unicast, delivered back across switches.

 3. Send the ping and use Packet Tracer's 'simulation mode' to verify your answer.

+   Click Simulation Mode.

+   Initiate ping 192.168.1.3 from PC1.

+   Step through each event.

+       Observe the ARP request being broadcast.

+       The ARP reply is unicast.

+       The ICMP packets (Echo Request/Reply) are unicast, possibly flooded the first time.

-4. Use pings to generate network traffic and allow the switches to learn the MAC addresses of all PCs on the network.
+5. Use pings to generate network traffic and allow the switches to learn the MAC addresses of all PCs on the network.

-5. Use 'show' commands on the switches to identify the MAC address of each PC.
+6. Use 'show' commands on the switches to identify the MAC address of each PC.

-6. Clear the dynamic MAC addresses from the MAC address table of each switch.
+7. Clear the dynamic MAC addresses from the MAC address table of each switch.